 The Audit and Finance Committee is established in the bylaws as a standing committee.
 It is responsible to advise and assist the board with its fiduciary duties.

 1. Review financial statements and investment reports and report significant findings and variances to the board.
 Ensure financial reports are provided to the board at least quarterly.

-Membership: Three members determined in Bylaws who work without any compensation for committee work.
+Membership: Five members as described in the Bylaws who work without any compensation for committee work.
 The Treasurer of the Board of Directors serves as chair.
-The President appoints two additional members with the concurrence of the board.
-One of the additional members is a director of the board (but not a member of the Executive Committee, to ensure separation of committee functions) and one is not a director of the board, but has knowledge and experience in accounting or financial matters.
+The President appoints at two additional board members with the concurrence of the board.
+At least one of the two additional board members is a director of the board but not a member of the Executive Committee, and two members that are not directors of the board, but has knowledge and experience in accounting or financial matters.
 Appointments are typically made for two years following board elections, every odd year.

-Meetings: The Audit and Finance Committee will meet as necessary to accomplish its work.
+Meetings: The Audit and Finance Committee will meet quarterly in February, May, August, and November to accomplish its work.
 The committee may meet in person and/or by telephone conference.

 Adopted, Board of Directors, 12-9-2010, revised and readopted 6-11-2015, revised and readopted 12-13-2018